uniQIndividual/zstd-jsonl-filter/README.md

 # What is zstd-jsonl-filter?

-zstd-jsonl-filter can effortlessly filter terabytes of data with minimal memory usage and I/O writes.
-The only limitation is that your data must be interpretable line-by-line.
+zstd-jsonl-filter takes advantage of zstd's incredibly high decompression speed to effortlessly filter terabytes of data faster than you could read it from disk.
+It does so with minimal memory usage and I/O writes, holding only the relevant file section in memory.
+The only limitation is that your data must be interpretable line-by-line (e.g. jsonl, log and csv).
 It uses zstd's stream decoder and rayon's parallelism to very efficiently decompress and filter gigantic datasets in memory by streaming several files at once.

 <br>
 <p align="center">